This post may contain affiliate links. Please see my disclosure policy for more details.

 Hobart is located at the mouth of the River Derwent and has a beautiful mountainous backdrop.
 If you’re a nature lover you’ll have plenty of options for weekend activities, including water sports and hiking.

-One of my highlights was hiking along beautiful Lake St Clair, which had some of the most stunning scenery I’ve seen in Tasmania.
-Nearby Cradle Mountain is also a great option for those with an adventurous spirit!
+I had amazing time on my 3-week Tasmania road trip.
+One of my personal highlights was hiking along beautiful Lake St Clair, which had some of the most stunning scenery I’ve ever seen.

 Other favourite Tasmanian destinations of mine were Bruny Island and Freycinet National Park, which both had beaches to rival any other holiday hotspot in Australia.
 Move over Bondi!